 Workplaces now are designed to empower people to work at their desk, complete tasks as a team in a small collaboration space, enjoy lunch away from your desk, as well as designated spaces for meetings large and small.
 You may also need somewhere to greet clients and visitors.
 Remote work reiterates the need for the workplace as a space where work happens and productivity is assured.

 Platforms like Microsoft Teams and Zoom empower workers to collaborate on work in real-time.
 No more back-and-forth sending docs marked “Final Final”, work happens digitally and quickly.
 A single worker only needs a laptop.
 Workplaces still support these technological norms, however they give workers the space to do it together.
-Whether that’s meeting rooms with in-built technology to support video calls, or just a whiteboard, workplaces are designed to help people get their ideas out of their heads and onto the (often digital) page.
+Whether that’s meeting rooms with in-built technology to support booking, video calls, or just a whiteboard, workplaces are designed to help people get their ideas out of their heads and onto the (often digital) page.

 Technology is empowering but there’s nothing faster than face-to-face, real-time decision-making.
 Face-to-face work brings empathy and immediacy that empowers action.
 Both workplaces and remote workers need to be supported by strategies to support these collaboration tools to reduce avoidable bottlenecks.
 Having technology in the right places even helps your workers move around the office as they’re doing their work.